Image Credit: Flickr

 As a result, client expenses contract and assets stabilize during downturns so Galveston’s customers can weather the storm.
 It also means that investors won’t need to sell when the market bottoms out.

 With commodity prices in a tailspin and China’s overheated economy finally cooling down, investors must brace themselves for changes.
-That’s why it’s imperative that investors incorporate expense reduction strategies into their investment plans.
+That’s why investors must incorporate expense reduction strategies into their investment plans.

 Galveston isn’t just focused on growth.
 It’s also focused on shoring up what assets its customers already maintain.